His presence has an unlimited supply. Like a river that has streams and it flows and it flows and it flows and it flows. Unlimited supply.

 Now, I hope you’re saying, “Chip, are you really telling me that in the midst of great adversity, I mean, pressure and trouble and fear, that God’s presence could actually give you joy?”
 Yup.
 I experienced it just this week.

 And then they explained all of it to Will and they said, “Do you still want to go through with the surgery?”
 He said, “Well, sure!”
-They said, “You need to understand that the chances of success for this surgery is less than a total heart transplant.”
-He said, “Well, sure!”
 He said, “The options are if I die, it’s great!
 I’m going somewhere.
 And I’ve had seven strokes.
 I’m ready.
 I believe God wants me to do it.”

 You know, I’m thinking, “Will.”
 And then there’s this big smile.
 He said, “Isn’t Jesus good?
 I don’t mean in a phony way but isn’t it just an honor to be in the presence of the living God?”
 I said, “Yeah, Will.”
-And he said, “Well, you know, tomorrow, I tell you, I am so hungry.
-I want some eggs over medium.
-They said I can’t have any tonight but I’ve told them tomorrow, after I get out of this intensive care stuff, man, I want some eggs over medium.
-Well, hey, Chip, you got a lot to get going on.
+And he said, “Well, hey, Chip, you got a lot to get going on.
 I will see you later.
 Why don’t we pray?”